 Private Mortgage Insurance Mortgage Guidelines On Conventional Loans

-This ARTICLE On Private Mortgage Insurance Mortgage Guidelines On Conventional Loans Was PUBLISHED On September 25th, 2019
+This ARTICLE Is About Private Mortgage Insurance Mortgage Guidelines On Conventional Loans

 Understanding Private Mortgage Insurance

 Private mortgage insurance makes homeowners possible for homebuyers putting less than a 20% down payment.
 Due to private mortgage insurance, lenders can now offer conventional loans at 3% to 5% down payment to home buyers at competitive mortgage rates.
 Michael Gracz, a private mortgage insurance expert at Gustan Cho Associates said the following:

 MANY people want to know of a way to completely avoid PMI.
 The truth is that for 60 years, PMI has helped American’s grow our homeownership rate by helping families get into homes sooner.
 As mentioned the new programs only require a 3% down payment!
 Fannie and Freddie can offer these programs because PMI is protecting taxpayers and the government from mortgage credit risk.

 Alex Carlucci, a conventional loan expert at Gustan Cho Associates added: